Rafter Length Calculator

 Step Two: Measure the Roof Span

-The roof’s span is the distance between the two walls that the roof will be resting on.
+The roof’s span is the total length of the roof.
 You’ll also need to account for the overhang beyond the building on either side.

-Measure the span by measuring the width of the building using a tape measure, then add the overhang on either side to the measurement.
+Measure the span by measuring the width of the building using a tape measure, then add the overhang on each side to the measurement.

 Step Three: Calculate the Rafter Run

-The rafter’s run is the horizontal distance between the end of the rafter and where it meets the beam or opposing rafter.
+The rafter’s run is the horizontal distance between the end of the rafter and where it meets the beam, which is known as the rise.
 To calculate the run, divide the total width of the building in half.
 Then, account for the beam or ridge board by subtracting half of its width from the run.

 run = (total width ÷ 2) – (beam width ÷ 2)